glmdgrielson/words/links/world/vairen.md

   "non-binary" from the way they describe the Vai'ren.
     * > This is a deliberate deviation from the Islamic tradition this is pulled from, admittedly.
 This is something I'm doing for _me_.
 - In terms of general aesthetic, I'm imagining clothing that is either loose and flowing, or something along the lines of exercise wear.
+    - [Dignitii](https://www.dignitii.com) looks like a good place to find reference for this sort of look?